 When she is driving and comes to a stop sign, she actually stops (really… I know…hard to believe), and she counts to three.
-She takes a deep breath, thank God, asks for protection wherever she needs to go, and can then concentrate on the here and now.
+She takes a deep breath, thanks God, asks for protection wherever she needs to go, and can then concentrate on the here and now.

 She has also learned the art of prioritizing.
 (I know why she is a great friend of mine).

 It is God that has given us our daily tasks, and just because we can do “X” doesn’t mean he called us to do “X.”

 How do we know the difference?
 By creating moments to listen.

 at the shore, in the meadows, or even on a soccer field.